eProsima/Fast-DDS-docs/docs/fastdds/statistics/dds_layer/domainParticipant.rst

 .. note::

-    The generic DataWriter profile defined in the `FASTRTPS_DEFAULT_PROFILES_FILE` XML needs to be named as `GENERIC_STATISTICS_PROFILE`.
+    The generic DataWriter profile defined in the `FASTDDS_DEFAULT_PROFILES_FILE` XML needs to be named as `GENERIC_STATISTICS_PROFILE`.

-    The specific DataWriter profile defined in the `FASTRTPS_DEFAULT_PROFILES_FILE` XML needs to be named using the same statistic topic alias or name (see :ref:`statistics_topic_names` for the alias corresponding to each statistic topic) that has been used in the |DomainParticipantQos| |DomainParticipantQos::properties-api| ``fastdds.statistics`` (see :ref:`property_policies_statistics`) or the :ref:`env_vars_fastdds_statistics` environment variable,
+    The specific DataWriter profile defined in the `FASTDDS_DEFAULT_PROFILES_FILE` XML needs to be named using the same statistic topic alias or name (see :ref:`statistics_topic_names` for the alias corresponding to each statistic topic) that has been used in the |DomainParticipantQos| |DomainParticipantQos::properties-api| ``fastdds.statistics`` (see :ref:`property_policies_statistics`) or the :ref:`env_vars_fastdds_statistics` environment variable,